taunusflieger/anemometer/README.md

 This is WIP - should lead to a sensor node for an anemometer.
 The anemometer needs to be calibrated.
 This will be done by moving (driving) the anemometer an comparing the rotation speed with parallel recorded GPS signal.

+This document requires some love to capture the most resent changes i.e. split into calibration and production.
+Production has been largely re-written using Embassy asynchronous application model.

 ## Scope
 ### Technical
 - relayable wifi connection, automatic reconnect